stylerhun/codeching_4_use_cypress_to_write_e2e_tests/README.md

 ### Install

-Run npm install in main directory
+Run npm install in main directory and in backend-test directory

 ### Video